-When It’s All About Them: Being Involved With a Narcissist
+When It’s All About Them: Dating a Narcissist

 Last month, we ran a piece about the legacy of narcissistic parents from Dr. Robin Berman, a practicing psychiatrist, Associate Professor of Psychiatry at UCLA, and author of Permission to Parent.
 To say that the piece resonated would not quite do it justice: It hit a nerve.
 And prompted many follow-up emails and questions, which primarily revolved around concern from readers that they might currently be dating or living with a narcissist, to debilitating effect.
 Below, Dr. Berman addresses the ramifications of romantic involvement with a narcissist, relationships that often kick off with so much fanfare they feel like a Disney cliché, before the fantasy fades and a darker reality emerges.